 At the Minor Injuries Unit we cannot treat:

-Injuries that require a neck, chest or back x-ray
+Injuries that require a neck, chest, back or facial X-ray.

 Visit your GP or go directly to an Emergency Department.
 Please dial 999 in an emergency.